tsinis/colors_ai/README.md

 ### Platform Specific Setup

-You should run the mobile and Windows versions of the app without any additional steps.
+You should run all platforms (except Linux) versions of the app without any additional steps.

-* For macOS builds you may need to install [CMake](https://cmake.org/download) first and add your macOS device to your developer's account (not necessary for direct XCode builds).
 * For Linux builds you will need to install those packages first (via sudo apt-get install): `clang, cmake, unzip, curl, ninja-build, pkg-config, libgtk-3-dev, liblzma-dev, libgstreamer1.0-dev, libgles2-mesa-dev, libgstreamer-plugins-base1.0-dev, libsecret-1-dev, libjsoncpp-dev`.
 If you want to run app from this binary, you will also need `libsecret-1-0` and `libjsoncpp1`.
 Please do not use a Snap version of Flutter, since it have a locked CMake version at this moment.
 So basically you can just run:

 ```shell